 When you buy a Magnus Pro ($799) or Pro XL ($949), the package only includes the desk and cable management tray.
 There’s also a choice of several different add-ons.
 One of the highlights is a premium PC mount that lets you hang your rig under your desk.

-Another cool new add-on is the choice of single or dual monitor mounts.
+Another notable is the choice of single or dual monitor mounts.
 In my tester bundle, Secretlab included a set of dual monitor arms, but not the PC mount (they’re out of stock).

 Summary of Key Accessories